ko-group/ko-group.github.io/_pages/documentation.md

   </a>
   </center>

-  We are happy to invite you as guests to our system.
+  We are happy to invite you as a guest to our system.
 Please contact [Hsin-Yu](mailto:hsin-yu.ko@unt.edu) if you are interested.